watermelonexpress/onesie/doc/how_to_guides/usage.md

 ```

-## Write your onesie task
+## Write Your Onesie Task
-The generator will create a onesie file for you to adjust and
+The generator will create a Onesie file for you to adjust and
 populate as needed.
 Your edits should occur mainly (if not
 exclusively) within the required `#run` method.

-For details about the task class and the class macros, see the
+For details about the Task class and the class macros, see the
 [Task](../explanations/task.md) document.

-## Run the onesie task
+## Run the Onesie Task
-There are three rake tasks to assist with running onesies.
+There are three Rake Tasks to assist with running Onesies:

 ```bash
 rake onesie:run[filename]              # Manually run a specific onesie task